NVSL/temperatureControllerTask/README.md

 ## Building the Temperature Controller with Appliancizer (Measure the time you spent using appliancizer until you download the PCB)

 Appliancizer website: https://appliancizer.com/
-- Add the temperature software code using the ADD WEB PAGE+ Button, then click INJECT.
+- Add the temperature software code using the "ADD WEB PAGE+" Button, then click "INJECT".
 - Choose any screen size.
-- Drag and Drop Components to the PCB area.
+- Drag and Drop Components to the PCB area following the list provided in the Amalgam section.
-- Click Build, then Generate PCB File and save the generated zip files in ```Your_Name/amalgamApp/applaincizerZip```.
+- Click "Build", then click "Generate PCB File" and save the generated zip files in ```Your_Name/amalgamApp/applaincizerZip```.

 ## ---